RakeshVeetekat/CS586-FinalProject/README.md

 # CS586-FinalProject

-# Perform EDA and machine learning on dataset from airline passenger satisfaction surveys.
+# Performed EDA and machine learning on dataset from airline passenger satisfaction surveys.